Phonics and Reading at Barnby Road

 You can find out more about 'Read, Write, Inc.' on the websites below, where there are videos to help parents/carers support children learning to read at home and explain how to pronounce the sounds the children are learning in their RWI lessons.

-Alternatively, please contact Miss Woolridge, our Phonics/Reading Leader, who is always happy to help - email@example.com
+Alternatively, please contact Miss Woolridge or Mrs Jenkins, our Phonics/Reading Leader, who is always happy to help - email@example.com

 Read, Write, Inc. parents/carers page - advice for parents/carers to find out how to support their child's reading and writing at home.